 The first two are dry-packed sun-dried tomatoes and sun-dried tomatoes in oil.
-Dry-packed sun-dried tomatoes typically only use salt and some preservatives.
+Dry-packed sun-dried tomatoes only use salt and some preservatives.
 Sun-dried tomatoes in oil are sold in jars with different types of oil and varying seasonings.

 Both are dried in the same manner.
-However, oil-packed sun-dried tomatoes are immersed in oil and flavoring before the packing process.
-This packing difference causes a change in flavor and texture, with the oil-packed tomatoes being more supple.
+But, oil-packed sun-dried tomatoes are immersed in oil and flavoring before packing.
+This packing difference causes a change in flavor and texture.
+The oil-packed tomatoes are more supple.

 The final variety of sun-dried tomatoes is semi-dried tomatoes.
 These have a milder taste due to a shorter drying time.